dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 ## Conclusion

-Weight Decay is a regularization term that penalizes big weights.
+For every optimizer there is a learning rate that works well for the first epoch.

+At the same time there is a single WD value that really suppressed the oscillations.

+Some low WD values do not have any impact, and some big WD values do hurt the loss decreasing.

+This all leads to the idea there is an ideal WD value for the specific optimizer.

+<sub>Optimizer also means we set the lr right</sub>

+What some other people noted weight decay will penalizes big weights.

 When the weight decay coefficient is big, the penalty for big weights is also big, when it is small weights still may grow.

-But it is not surprising that WD will hurt performance of your neural network at some point.
+However, WD will hurt performance of your neural network at some point.

 Let the prediction loss of your net is $\mathcal{L}$ and the weight decay loss $\mathcal{R}$.